vivaxgen/messy/docs/help/templates/index.rst

 Plate Layouts
 -------------

-Plate layout can added using built-in editor in the web interface which has copy/paste functionality.
+Plate layout can be added using built-in editor in the web interface which has copy/paste functionality.
 Put the unit measurements in remarks.

 For adding new plates, including their layouts, the following templates can be used.
 For 12, 24 or 48-well, use builtin editor in the web interface.